Frequently Asked Questions

 A lot of our courses have a work experience element - it is one of the keys to the success of our students.
 On some courses you will be out on work experience for one day a week, while on other courses you will do a work experience block of 2-3 weeks.
 On some courses you will do in-house work experience whereby you will undertake a work project/simulation in collaboration with your peers and/or other groups.
 These projects are common on the creative arts courses and provide real world challenges and experiences.

 The one thing common to all the work experience elements above is that they provide the student with the real-world skills and experience that employers are looking for and many students over the years have secured employment stemming directly from their work experience.

 Yes.
-These Further Education (PLC) courses provide a fully recognised and highly effective route into Higher Education courses at University and Institutes of Technology.
+These Further Education (PLC) courses provide a fully recognised and highly effective route into Higher Education courses at University and Technological Universities.

 Course graduates can acquire qualifications certified and accredited by a range of nationally and internationally recognised examining and professional bodies.For students seeking to progress to Higher Education, up to 400 CAO points may be attained through completion of a full award in one of our one-year courses.
 Some of our courses offer advanced entry to institutes of Higher Education, awarded on a case-by-case basis.
 Additionally, many of our students go on to access Higher Education in the UK (UCAS) and in Europe (UNICAS)